 Garmin Forerunner 735XT is the best sports watch that offers advanced metrics for running, swimming, and lots of other sports.
 The watch is waterproof up to 50m and is a great tool for tracking of swimming.
 You can take the watch during your swimming training and workouts in the water and it will guide you through.
 Though at times the tracking gives inaccurate results, there are many options to choose from.
 The watch also offers GPS tracking of 24 hours.

 The watch syncs automatically to Garmin connect and you can track your workouts, trends and join challenges with communities online to compete against friends, and earn badges for achieving fitness goals.

-Garmin Instinct – Best statistics:
+Garmin Instinct – outdoor watch with GPS:

 - It is a nice lightweight watch but strong and solid.